mvanderkamp/westures/README.md

 ## Implementing Custom Gestures

-The core technique used by Westures (originally conceived for ZingTouch) is to process all user inputs and filter them through four key lifecycle phases:
-`start`, `move`, `end`, and `cancel`.
+The technique used by Westures (originally conceived for ZingTouch) is to filter all user inputs through four key lifecycle phases: `start`, `move`, `end`, and `cancel`.
 Gestures are defined by how they respond to these phases.
 To respond to the phases, a gesture extends the `Gesture` class provided by this module and overrides the method (a.k.a. "hook") corresponding to the name of the phase.

-The hook, when called, will receive the current State object of the region.
+The hook, when called, will receive the current `State` object of the region.
 To maintain responsiveness, the functionality within a hook should be short and as efficient as possible.

-For example, a simple way to implement a 'Tap' gesture would be as follows:
+For example, a simple way to implement a `Tap` gesture would be as follows:

 ```javascript
 const { Gesture } = require('westures');